 External Cisgendered Male Genitalia

-The penis consists of the root (or base), shaft (or body), and the glans (the tip).
+The male penis consists of the root (or base), shaft (or body), and the glans (the tip).
 The glans is typically the most sensitive part of the penis due to its thousands of nerve endings.
 The nerve endings typically feel extremely good to touch either with a hand, tongue, sex toy, vaginal canal, or anything else your imagination might allow you to think up.
 Some males have what is called a foreskin protecting their glans.

 The foreskin is freestanding skin that moves back when the penis is erect.
 Parents choose to get their child circumcised for various reasons – religious, cleanliness, etc., and they usually have it done in the child’s infancy.
 Circumcision is the removing of the foreskin from the penis.
 With a 57% rate of circumcision in the male population within the United States, circumcisions are most common in the United States.
 Comparatively, Canada’s rate of circumcision is less at about 17%, England is about 5%, and the rest of the world is less than 5%.
 (Based on percentages found during research in 2018 when this tip was written.)